 Figure 4 shows the relationship between CSR and the difference in flood peak reduction ratio (PRR_d).
 The figure shows the difference when the irrigation pond is full and, the irrigation pond has released storage water corresponding to 0.5m from the full water level.
 If the CSR is under 50, PRR_d tends to be higher.
 However, in the case of heavy rainfall, PRR_d becomes lower.
 Therefore, it needs to consider the PRR_d and rainfall intensity carefully when the CSR is under 50.
 Tanakamaru. et al (2019) selected 1,902 irrigation ponds with a large effect on flood mitigation by water release in advance at Awaji district in Hyogo prefecture, Japan.
-The effectiveness of LWLC was calculated by the storage function method.
-After that, the outflow during the flood period was estimated at each irrigation pond.
+The effectiveness of LWLC was calculated by the irrigation pond.
 As a result, the study showed that if normalized storage becomes higher, the effectiveness of LWLC will be higher.
 However, it needs to be careful when calculating the flood control function using normalized storage since the reliability of capacity is low.